-Legal Aid: An Essential Tool in Harm Reduction
+Legal Aid: An Essential Tool in Overdose Prevention

 Written by: Legal Action of Wisconsin

-At Legal Action of Wisconsin, we believe that legal aid is a critical yet often overlooked tool in harm reduction.
+At Legal Action of Wisconsin, we believe that legal aid is a critical yet often overlooked tool in harm reduction and overdose prevention.
 Through our Harm Reduction Project, we provide free legal services to individuals affected by substance use disorder, ensuring that legal obstacles don’t derail their path to stability.

 How Legal Aid Reduces Harm